 So many of us spend hours a day looking at screens, so it’s no surprise that Andrew frequently has patients experiencing headaches.
-“When people come in saying their head hurts or their eye hurts, often times it’s due to staring at a computer too long,” he says.
+“When people come in saying their head hurts or their eye hurts, oftentimes it’s due to staring at a computer too long,” he says.

 One of the biggest health problems experienced by today’s working population is dry eyes.
 When our eyes can’t produce enough tears to stay lubricated, we can experience some not-so-pleasant symptoms.
 Dryness, redness, itchiness, and blurry vision are some of the most common.

 When you look at screens for multiple hours a day, you blink less.
-This means less tears, less lubrication and a higher chance of developing dry eyes.
+This means fewer tears, less lubrication and a higher chance of developing dry eyes.
 Some people can also experience dry eyes because their oil glands (known as Meibomian glands) don’t work properly.
 If they’re dysfunctional for too long, they will die off and cannot grow back.
-It’s this type of damage that is not only irreversible, but costly to treat.
+It’s this type of damage that is not only irreversible but costly to treat.

 Examples like these highlight why preventative measures are so important when it comes to our vision.
 Educating yourself about possible risks in the future can help you make smarter choices today.
 “If you work on a computer for 12-15 hours a day, you know dry eyes are eventually going to become a problem,” Andrew explains.
 “If you tell your doctor that during a regular eye exam, they will tell you what their recommendations are.
 The best course of action is to follow their suggestions.”

 There are lots of simple, preventative solutions an Optometrist can recommend if you have headaches, eye pain, or dry eye symptoms.
 All you need to do is schedule an appointment!